On Jacobian group arithmetic for typical divisors on curves: Operations on typical and semi-typical divisors

 \subsection{Doubling a divisor}

-We now consider a semi-typical divisor $D$, which we restrict to degree $d=g$ for convenience.
-Our goal in this subsection is to compute the space $W^N_{2D}$, for suitable~$N$.
-This is the same operation on the Jacobian as the computation of $W^N_{D+D'}$ that we did in Subsection~\ref{subsection3.1} by computing the intersection $W^N_D \intersect W^N_{D'}$.
-This time, however, $D'=D$, so $D'$ is far from being disjoint from $D$.
-In Section~5 of~\cite{FASKKM}, we set up a system of equations for $W^N_{2D}$ in terms of looking for sections $\ell \in I_D$ for which the associated differential form $d\ell$ also vanished at $D$.
-In this article, we will set up exactly the same system of equations, but will justify correctness of the equations from two different perspectives.
-We believe that all three points of view are worth having, and we encourage the reader to compare the treatment here with the one in the previous article.
+Our goal in this subsection is to compute the space $W^N_{2D}$, for suitable~$N$, when given a divisor $D$.
+For convenience, we will restrict to semi-typical $D$ of degree $d=g$.
+Our computation of $W^N_{D+D'}$ via an intersection in Subsection~\ref{subsection3.1} cannot be used directly with $D'=D$.
+Instead of looking at elements of $W^N_{D'}$ which vanish at $D$, we can proceed as in Section~5 of~\cite{FASKKM}, where we set up a system of equations for $W^N_{2D}$ to compute sections $\ell \in I_D$ whose differential $d\ell$ also vanishes at $D$.
+In this article, we set up exactly the same system of equations, but justify correctness of the equations from two new perspectives.
+We believe that both the old and the two new points of view have value, and we encourage the reader to compare the treatment here with the one in~\cite{FASKKM}.
+The following is the system of equations and the analogous algorithm to our previous article.